orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 This Pico already had headers soldered on, and I had previously put MicroPython on it.

-I gave Helena the Pico, some breadboard, and showed her a selection of sensors, LED displays and things she could connect it to.
+I gave Mini_orionrobots the Pico, some breadboard, and showed her a selection of sensors, LED displays and things she could connect it to.
 I asked her what she would like to do first.
 Her choice was that she wanted to see if she could make it make noise.

 ![Materials - Pico, breadboard, speaker](/galleries/2021-03-06-raspberry-pi-pico-tones-with-helena/stuff-we-used-oscilloscope-raspberry-pi-pico.jpg)